jianlufu121/FreeLesion/README.md

 ## Data Preparation

 **IDRiD**.
-The dataset can be downloaded [here](http://data.csail.mit.edu/places/ADEchallenge/ADEChallengeData2016.zip).
+The dataset can be downloaded.
 Please download it and generate two files: `idrid_train.txt` and `idrid_val.txt`, then you should get a directory structure as follows:
 ```
 idrid
     annotations/